-An exemption applies to land used for Supported Residential Facilities that are licensed under the Supported Residential Facilities Act 1992.
+An exemption applies to land used as a Supported Residential Facility and is licensed as such under the Supported Residential Facilities Act 1992.

 See the land tax exemptions, waiver or relief (where land is used for supported residential facilities and aged care facilities) page on revenuesa.sa.gov.au for more information.